MicrosoftDocs/msteams-docs/msteams-platform/toolkit/use-CICD-template.md

     :::image type="content" source="../assets/images/teams-toolkit-v2/published.png" alt-text="Screenshot shows the pipeline runs successfully.":::

-### Set up CI/CD pipelines using your own workflow
+## Set up CI/CD pipelines using your own workflow

 If the Teams App CLI doesn't meet your pipeline requirements, you can develop a custom deployment process that suits your needs.
 This section provides guidance on deploying to Azure with custom methods.
-If you're using a different cloud platform.
+If you're using a different cloud platform, refer to this section for guidance.

 > [!NOTE]
 > If you already have a complete CI/CD pipeline for deploying to your Azure resource, and your Teams app needs to read environment variables during runtime, configure these environment variables in the settings of your Azure resource.
 For testing post-deployment, see [generate the appPackage for the teams app](#generate-the-apppackage-for-the-teams-app).